 - Discounts: Sharing and / or tweeting discount codes can attract interest to your company

-- Polls: Asking for the voice of your consumers, on a industry issue, can inspire current and future customers to engage with your brand
+- Polls: Asking for the voice of your consumers, on an industry issue, can inspire current and future customers to engage with your brand

 - Promotions: Running contests, giveaways, or any type of engaging promotion can spark interest in your business

-Again, social media will not be the primary source of your leads.
+Social media will not be the primary source of your leads.
 But it will facilitate the visibility and eventual usage of other lead generation channels.
-Additionally, most social networks have effective and cost-free analytics tools that will allow you to measure the impact of your content shares.
+Additionally, most social networks have effective and cost-free analytics tools that allow you to measure the impact of your content.
 For example, after sharing a blog post on Facebook, you can analyze how many people saw it, engaged with it, ignored it, etc. This can help you make more efficient choices in the future.

 Thinking Beyond Social Media Profiles